lucasdamasceno96/go-auth-jwt/readme.md

 This is a project that i did after watch the new spiderman movie.
 Here you can register <br/>
 yourself as one of the spiderman team.
 For register you have to use a email "example@spiderman.com". <br/>

 PT: Este é um projeto que resolvi criar apos assistir o novo filme do Spiderman.
-Você pode se tornar um super heroi</br>
+Você pode se tornar um super heroi <br/>
-de uma forma simpĺes.
-Se registre usando o dominio "example@spiderman.com" e escolha uma missao.
+de uma forma simpless.
+Se registre usando o dominio "example@spiderman.com" e escolha uma missao. <br/> Apos o login ira visualizar uma lista de missoes.

 ## Installation